-The first is investigating the interplay of geology, palaeontology, and the environment, in order to gain a better understanding of the patterns of biodiversity and extinction we see through time.
-This involves compensating for our uneven sampling of the fossil record through geological and human-oriented factors, and using this to gain a better understanding of the biodiversity of different animal groups through time.
+The core of my research involves looking at the interplay of geology, the fossil record, and environmental change.
+This was to help gain a better understanding of the patterns of biodiversity and extinction we see through time, and which factors controlled them.
+This involves compensating for the fact that the structure and quality of the fossil record varies greatly through geological history.
+By compensating for these ‘biases’, we can gain a better understanding of the changing nature of biodiversity for different animal groups through time.